 - Support for Cartesian, spherical and cylindrical coordinate systems

-- Fully integrated parametric plotting
+- Integrated parametric plotting

 - Support for vector operations through the Math.js library

-- Customizable plot quality and animations
+- Customizable plot quality, color, and transparency

-- Intuitive and working mouse zoom and rotation mechanics
+- Intuitive mouse zoom and rotation mechanics

 Ever wanted to try out your latest cellular automaton idea but don't want to spend the time coding it?